 To formally open the new gallery, the Cosmosphere held a reception on Friday for its sponsors, members and board of directors.
 Addressing the guests were Roger Launius, Space History Chair at the Smithsonian's National Air and Space Museum; Laura Shepard Churchley, the daughter of the late astronaut Alan Shepard; and Mercury astronaut Scott Carpenter.

 "This is a spectacular display of space flight history." said Carpenter.

 November 19, 2004 – When the Mollett Early Spaceflight Gallery opens to the public in the spring of 2005, visitors to the Kansas Cosmosphere and Space Center will have a rare chance to view spacecraft and spacesuits that began the space race between the United States and the Soviet Union.

 The Cosmosphere, located in Hutchinson, Kansas, today announced that $750,000 in private donations had allowed construction to begin on the new gallery.
 Two-thirds of the needed funds were gifted by local residents Clarence and Mary Jane Mollett, for whom the new gallery is named.

-The 4,000 square foot gallery will bring some of the Cosmosphere's most important artifacts to the museum floor.
-It will include historical archives from both the American and Soviet programs, including the spacesuits used during the Mercury and Gemini, and Vostok and Voskhod missions.
+The 4,000 square foot (370 square meter) gallery will bring some of the Cosmosphere's most notable artifacts to the museum floor.
+It will include historical archives from both the U.S. and Soviet programs, including spacesuits used during the Mercury and Gemini, and Vostok and Voskhod missions.

-Fundraising for the Mollett Early Spaceflight Gallery will continue through the completion of the project in spring 2005, and a list of all donors giving $1,000 or more will be permanently displayed at the gallery's entrance.
+Fundraising for the Early Spaceflight Gallery will continue through the completion of the project in spring 2005, and a list of all donors giving $1,000 or more will be permanently displayed at the gallery's entrance.

-© 1999-2013 collectSPACE.com All rights reserved.
+© 2022 collectSPACE.com All rights reserved.